 Postgraduate students are a vital part of Churchill College and have been since its foundation.
 With over 370 graduates from all over the world, Churchill's graduate students are valued members of the College's diverse and exciting academic community.

-The rising cost of postgraduate education coupled with cuts in funding available from Research Councils such as the AHRC is causing a major barrier to entry for many exceptional graduate students.
+The rising cost of graduate education coupled with cuts in funding available from Research Councils such as the AHRC is causing a major barrier to entry for many exceptional graduate students.
 It is also increasingly assumed that PhD candidates will have a Masters degree, even though there is little or no central funding available at this level.
 As students now graduate with more debt, postgraduate study (especially in the arts and humanities) is becoming unaffordable for all but the most privileged.